-Old Samuel hath them to a pen-stroke!
-There is another ahead of him there, with the head of a scythe inside his smock.
-Can you not see the outline?
-I warrant there is not one of the rascals but hath a pike-head or sickle-blade concealed somewhere about him.
-I begin to feel the breath of war once more, and to grow younger with it. ye, lad!
-I am glad that I did not tarry at the inn."
-"You seemed to be in two minds about it," said first onfall the Mamelukes have abandoned the breech for the very purpose of insnaring the Imperial troops in the narrow streets beyond, from which few ever returned.
-Old birds are not caught with I did succeed in gaining the ear of one such wiles. of the gossips, and asking him what he could tell me of the good dame and her inn.
+"Ay, ay.
+She was a fine woman, and the quarters were comfortable.
+I do not gainsay it.
+But marriage, d'ye see, is a citadel that it is plaguy easy to find one's way into; but once in, old Tilly himself could not bring one out again with credit.
+I have known such a device on the Danube, where at the first onfall the Mamelukes have abandoned the breach for the very purpose of insnaring the Imperial troops in the narrow streets beyond, from which few ever returned.
+Old birds are not caught with such wiles.
+I did succeed in gaining the ear of one of the gossips, and asking him what he could tell me of the good dame and her inn.
 It seemeth that she is somewhat of a shrew upon occasion, and that her tongue had more to do with her husband's death than the dropsy which the leech put it down to.
 Again, a new inn hath been started in the village, which is well managed, and is like to draw the custom from her.
 It is, too, as you have said, a dull, sleepy spot.
-All these reasons weighed with me. and I decided that it would be best to raise my siege of the widow, and to retreat while I could yet do so with the credit and honors of war."
+All these reasons weighed with me, and I decided that it would be best to raise my siege of the widow, and to retreat while I could yet do so with the credit and honors of war."